Basilisk: Accounts

 Stories gradually added to the basilisk's deadly capabilities, such as describing it as a larger beast, capable of breathing fire and killing with the sound of its voice.
 Some writers even claimed it could kill not only by touch, but also by touching something that is touching the victim, like a sword held in the hand.
 Also, some stories claim its breath is highly toxic and will cause death, usually immediately.
 The basilisk is also the guardian creature and traditional symbol of the Swiss city Basel (Basilea).
 Canting basilisks appear as supporters in the city's arms.

-Leonardo da Vinci included a basilisk in his Bestiary, saying it is so utterly cruel that when it cannot kill animals by its baleful gaze, it turns upon herbs and plants, and fixing its gaze on them, withers them up.
+Leonardo da Vinci included a basilisk in his Bestiary, saying “it is so utterly cruel that when it cannot kill animals by its baleful gaze, it turns upon herbs and plants, and fixing its gaze on them, withers them up.”
 In his notebooks, he describes the basilisk in an account clearly dependent directly or indirectly on Pliny's:

-Then Leonardo noted of the weasel "this beast finding the lair of the basilisk kills it with the smell of its urine, and this smell, indeed, often kills the weasel itself."
+Then Leonardo noted of the weasel, "this beast finding the lair of the basilisk kills it with the smell of its urine, and this smell, indeed, often kills the weasel itself."

-Heinrich Cornelius Agrippa wrote that the basilisk "is alwayes, and cannot but be a male, as the more proper receptacle of venome and destructive qualities."
+Heinrich Cornelius Agrippa wrote that “[the basilisk] is alwayes, and cannot but be a male, as the more proper receptacle of venome and destructive qualities."

-According to the tradition of the Cantabrian mythology, the ancient Basiliscu (as they called it) has disappeared in most of the Earth but still lives in Cantabria, although it is rare to see it.
+According to the tradition of the Cantabrian mythology, the ancient Basiliscu has disappeared in most of the Earth but still lives in Cantabria, although it is rare to see it.
 This animal is born from an egg laid by an old cock just before his death exactly at midnight on a clear night with a full moon.
 Within a few days, the egg shell, which is not hard, but rather soft and leathery, is opened by the strange creature, which already has all the features of an adult: legs, beak, cockscomb, and reptilian body.
 Apparently, the creature has an intense and penetrating fire in its eyes such that any animal or person gazing directly upon it would die.
 The weasel is the only animal that can face and even attack it.
 It can only be killed with the crowing of a rooster, so, until very recent times, travelers carried a rooster when they ventured into areas where it was said that the basilisks lived.